alvagante/example42.github.io/_posts/2019-12-09-request-for-tinydata.md

 }
 ```

-All the tinydata necessary and specific to the upstream repo packages, in placed in (for this case with puppet) the [data/puppet/upstream](https://github.com/example42/tinydata/tree/master/data/puppet/upstream){:target="_blank"} directory.
+All the necessary tinydata and the specific upstream repo packages information is placed in (for this case with puppet) the [data/puppet/upstream](https://github.com/example42/tinydata/tree/master/data/puppet/upstream){:target="_blank"} directory.

 This is a new feature and we currently have very few application with upstream data info.